scality/Zenko/docs/docsource/operation/Orbit_UI/File_Operations/File_Operations.rst

       |image0|

-      Clicking the Upload Objects button takes you to your local machine’s file system to pick files to upgrade.
+      Clicking **Upload Objects** takes you to your local machine’s file system to pick files to upgrade.
 Clicking **skip** takes you to the empty bucket.

    -  Otherwise, the Multicloud Browser displays the bucket’s contents: